FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

 <<< @/../../docs-snippets/contracts/log-values/src/main.sw#log-1{rust:line-numbers}

-To access the logged values in TypeScript, use the `logs` property found in the `FunctionInvocationResult` from a contract call result.
+To access the logged values in TypeScript, use the `logs` property in the `FunctionInvocationResult` of a contract call result.
 The logs data will be stored in an `Array<any>`:

 <<< @/../../docs-snippets/src/guide/contracts/logs.test.ts#log-2{ts:line-numbers}